pulumi/docs/content/docs/guides/crosswalk/aws/api-gateway.md

 export const url = api.url;
 ```

-For more complete information about creating Lambda Functions, please
+For more complete information about creating Lambda Functions,
 [see the Pulumi Crosswalk for AWS Lambda documentation]({{< relref "lambda" >}}).
 Any of the techniques described may be used
 in combination with the `awsx.apigateway.API` class.